wurmlab/2021-fire-ant-social-supergene-introgression/Genotyping/genotyping.md

 ```

-This was done with freebayes, following the parameters below, parallelised over each line of the `$REGIONS` file.
+This was done with Freebayes, following the parameters below, parallelised over each line of the `$REGIONS` file.

 ```sh